wakatime/wakatime-blog/posts/47-maximize-your-concurrent-web-server-connections.md

     9223372036854775807

 <img src="https://wakatime.com/static/img/blog/digitalocean-small-droplet.png" class="img-thumbnail" alt="DigitalOcean small droplet size" style="width:90%" />

+You won’t ever be able to use those 9T concurrent connections.
+That’s because each open connection [uses around 1k RAM][file-max ram], and DigitalOcean doesn’t offer any instance with that much RAM.

 If your default file-max is too low, increase it by adding this line to your `/etc/sysctl.conf` file: